 - Relevelling details of your floors.

 As part of this process, field workers may engage a geochemical engineer to test the soil around your structure.
 We develop an action plan and start working to stabilise your residence after getting approval.

 Reblocking may require soil analysis and access to the architectural plans.
-If you have any questions, our engineers can assist you with any reblocking Melbourne enquiries.
+If you have any questions, our engineers can assist you with any reblocking Melbourne inquiries.